bhattgauravNIT/SystemDesign/FinalNotes/PractiseProblems/HLD/01_FinalPractiseNotes.md

 HLD Practice Notes

+**Generic approach**:

+The generic approach is to first understand the requirements like how many users, whats the active user per day.
+Then to come up with some computation like DB requirements, network etc.

+After that create services which will be used for different main main use case.
+Then dive deep into every service.
+Compute possibility of this service having its own DB , sharding, shard key etc.
+See twitter design for example.

 1) **Design rate limiter**

 Rate limiter is generally used to prevent our service from over burning or over used, say we have a application which